mickeytheq/ZoopDocs/docs/shared/encounterset/EncounterSet.md

 For 2 the only available data is a custom image path.
 Zoop takes the filename of this image (with the extension removed) and uses this to both assign a name to the encounter set and use it as the unique key for grouping.

-## When is the encounter set relevant
+## When is the encounter set relevant?

 The encounter set is relevant when